EM51641/Copulas-and-Risk-Management-/README.md

 # Copulas-and-Risk-Management-
-generate the CvaR and VaR for currency risks using Copulas
+generate a CvaR and/or a VaR to estimate currency risks using copulas.